Hormones . Symptoms guide

 Will the test tell me when menopause is coming?

 No test predicts the timing precisely.
-FSH trends rising and oestrogen falling suggest progression; cycle changes are usually the better indicator.
+FSH trending up and oestrogen down suggests progression; cycle changes are usually the better indicator.

 Do I need HRT?